MahbubHS/MahbubHS/README.md

 - 🔍 Exploring **AI tools** & automation scripts to make life easier
 - 💡 Building side projects to stay sharp & share knowledge

-> 💬 “Code like nobody’s watching.
-Push like everyone is.”<br>Saad, probably while fixing a bug at 3AM 🫠
+> 💬 "Code like nobody's watching.
+Push like everyone is."
+> Saad, probably while fixing a bug at 3AM 🫠

 ## ✍️ I Speak Through Code (and soon, Blogs)
-Right now, I’m focused on coding, building, and experimenting 🧪
+Right now, I'm focused on coding, building, and experimenting 🧪
-Soon, I’ll start sharing my journey, dev tips, and lessons learned — stay tuned 👀
+Soon, I'll start sharing my journey, dev tips, and lessons learned — stay tuned 👀

-> ⚡ Until then, you can follow my GitHub to see what I’m building!
+> ⚡ Until then, you can follow my GitHub to see what I'm building!

 ## 📬 Wanna Say Hi?
 Slide into my inbox or ping me here: